cloudwego/thriftgo/fieldmask/README.md

 #### Agreement Of Implementation
 - A field in mask means "PASS" (**will be** serialized/deserialized),  and the other field not in mask means "Filtered" ((**won't be** serialized/deserialized))
 - A empty mask means "PASS ALL" (all field is "PASS")
-- For map of neither-string-nor-integer typed key, only syntax token of all '*' (see above) is allowed in
+- For map of neither-string-nor-integer typed key, only syntax token of all '*' (see above) is allowed in.
+- Required fields CAN be not in mask ("Filtered") while they will still be written as zero values.
+- FieldMask settings must start from the root object.
+  - Tips: If you want to set FieldMask from a non-root object and make it effective, you need to add `field_mask_halfway` option and regenerate the codes.
+However, there is a latent risk: if different parent objects reference the same child object, and these two parent objects set different fieldmasks, only one parent object's fieldmask relative to this child object will be effective.

 ### Type Descriptor
 Type descriptor is the runtime representation of a message definition, in aligned with [Protobuf Descriptor](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/descriptor.proto).
 To get a type descriptor, you must enable thrift reflection feature first, which was introduced in thriftgo [v0.3.0](https://github.com/cloudwego/thriftgo/pull/83). you can generate related codes for this feature using option `with_reflection`.